rfoxxxyshit/aye-ahk-loader/README.md

 # AYE Loader
  A simple loader written in AHK.

-# WARNING
-We are migrated to a self-hosted git.
-New repo link: [click](http://gitea.rf0x3d.design/rf0x1dshit/aye-ahk-loader)

 # How to compile
 - Install AHK ANSI 32-bit
 - Right-click on the loader.ahk file and select Compile Script